 Our culture continues to gravitate towards video.
 You might consider starting a YouTube channel vlog.

 From product reviews, funny cat videos, and how-to videos, people flock to YouTube.

 By building a following, you can make money through affiliate marketing and ads.

 8. Become a Freelance Writer

 Whether or not you own a blog, you can make money by writing online.
 You can write for a blog or business about any topic and get paid for it.

-The only two qualifications are being knowledgeable about the topic and possess the ability to write effectively.
 You don’t have to be an English major to pursue this income idea.

 9. Write Resumes

-Very few people work with the same employer for their entire working career.
+Few people work with the same employer for their entire working career.
 That means they will need to submit a resume with each job application.